 Except it (probably) didn't happen that way.
 For one thing, Cro-Magnon man didn't show up out of nowhere as a more evolved version of the Neanderthal.
 They were both divergent strains of the homo evolutionary tree who had been isolated from each other by geography and the climate (i.e., the Ice Age), but then intermingled as those restrictions lessened.
 Also, while it was the leading theory for quite some time that the Cro-Magnon violently replaced Neanderthals by weaponizing its greater intelligence, more recent evidence has many anthropologists believing that Neanderthals and Cro-Magnons co-existed and interbred.
 This interbreeding, in fact, is probably what contributed to modern human intelligence in the first place as Neanderthals, in inverse to what pop culture would say, had highly developed brains (their DNA still exists in peoples of Eurasian descent).
 The evidence is very new, however, and the "Neanderthals = dumb therefore extermination" model is still widely believed by many.
 As such, it's likely to show up in any work not made (or set) within the last few years.

 As such, the view that a more-evolved species will inevitably (and probably quickly) destroy a less-evolved species is slow to leave the public consciousness, and thus is still found in fiction.
 Thus, we have this trope: where the relentless antagonism between Neanderthals and Cro-Magnons, and Cro-Magnon's clear evolutionary superiority, spelled a rapid doom to the poor, hapless Neanderthal, and history is about to repeat/is repeating itself.

 Sub-Trope of Evolutionary Levels, specifically involving Human Subspecies.
-People who often consider this as their life philosophy include the Social Darwinist, the Evilutionary Biologist or Super Supremacist, painting whatever group he's against as the Neanderthals and his own group as the Cro-Magnons.
+People who often consider this as their life philosophy include The Social Darwinist, Evilutionary Biologist and Super Supremacist, painting whatever group they're against as the Neanderthals and their own group as the Cro-Magnons.
 A symptom (or justification) of Hollywood Evolution.
 See All Cavemen Were Neanderthals for more information.
 Has (probably) nothing to do with Cavemen Versus Astronauts Debate.